Bankim Mukherjee

 Bankim Mukherjee (c.
 1896–1961) was an Indian Bengali communist politician.
 He had taken part in the Civil Disobedience Movement, the Indian Communist movement and had organized various trade unions and Kisan sabhas (Farmers' organization).
 His wife Shanta Bhalerao was the Assistant Secretary of All India Trade Union Congress.

-Mukherjee became political active in the 1920s, taking part in the Civil Disobedience Movement and jute mill workers union struggles in Bengal.
+Mukherjee became politically active in the 1920s, taking part in the Civil Disobedience Movement and jute mill workers union struggles in Bengal.
 In 1921 Mukherjee went to Etawah with his friend Radharaman Mitra and participated in Non-cooperation movement.
 They were arrested and imprisoned.
 After being released from jail. he returned to Bengal following the order of Motilal Nehru and started working for Congress Swaraj Party.